tresorit/ZeroKit-Realm-encrypted-tasks/README.md

 ![enter image description here](https://github.com/tresorit/ZeroKit-Realm-encrypted-tasks/raw/master/.images/zerokit-realm-idp-client.png)

 ## III.
 Install Realm Object Server (ROS)
-**Info:** You can skip this step if you already has a ZeroKit tenant.
+**Info:** You can skip this step if you already have ROS installed.

 Please navigate to https://realm.io/products/realm-mobile-platform/ and follow the instructions according to your platform to install a ROS instance for yourself.
-Any edition of ROS will do for this setup.
+Any up-to-date edition of ROS will do for this setup.

 ## IV.
 Configure authentication
 To enable ZeroKit based authentication, you have to install the ZeroKit-Realm authentication module for ROS.
 The module is open-source, you can find it on GitHub: https://github.com/tresorit/ZeroKit-Realm-auth-provider